jmatysczak/DotNETPOCs/README.md

 Proof of concepts/examples/investigations in .NET.

-StripWhiteSpace: Remove unnecessary white space in ASPX and ASCX files at file compile time.
+StripWhiteSpace: Remove unnecessary white space in ASPX and ASCX files when they are parsed and converted to classes.